 5. Get social.

-The Facebook pages and Twitter feeds of your favorite retailers are a great way to find out about deals and promotions.
+The Facebook pages and Twitter feed of your favorite retailers are a great way to find out about deals and promotions.
 Retailers will often reward customers who like or follow them with special alerts to Black Friday discounts and incentives.
 And of course texts, tweets, and social media posts are an easy way to share Black Friday shopping intel with your friends.

 6. Phone it in.